GeorgeAlexandria/CoCo/README.md

 * Changing font rendering size
 * Using overline, underline, strikethrough and baseline font

-and supports the following analyze options:
+and also supports the following analyze options:
 * Disable classification a current item
 * Disable classification a current item inside a xml doc comments